ferdium/ferdium-server/README.md

 1. Clone this repository
 2. Install the [AdonisJS CLI](https://adonisjs.com/)
 3. Copy `.env.example` to `.env` and edit the [configuration](#configuration) to your needs
+4. Have env DB_SSL=true only if your database is postgres and it is hosted online on platforms like GCP, AWS, etc
-4. Run `npm install` to install local dependencies
+5. Run `npm install` to install local dependencies
-5. Run the database migrations with
+6. Run the database migrations with
     ```js
     adonis migration:run
     ```
-6. Start the server with
+7. Start the server with
     ```js
     adonis serve --dev
+    ```
+8. If on previous step it does not run the server then run with
+    ```js
+    npm start
+    ```
+    or
+    ```js
+    node server.js
     ```

 ## Configuration